 The Zero Waste Food Ware Strategy insists that all non-recyclable containers be eliminated and goes a step further to charge the customer extra for using even single-use recyclable containers.
 This is a smart strategy to not only encourage consumers to use reusable containers but helps offset the costs for businesses.

-UBC’s Zero Waste Food Ware Strategy (coming into affect in January 2020), affects all food and beverage companies serving and operating on UBC’s Point Grey Campus, and will not allow any non-recyclable food ware by the end of 2020.
+UBC’s Zero Waste Food Ware Strategy (coming into effect January, 2020), affects all food and beverage companies serving and operating on UBC’s Point Grey Campus, and will not allow any non-recyclable food ware by the end of 2020.
 In this regard, it is beneficial for the UVFC to be looking towards switching to more sustainable containers.
 By the standards of the Zero Food ware Strategy, consumers will be required to pay a fee for even recyclable containers such as wooden cutlery, paper containers, or paper bags.
 Therefore, advertising this switch will be important for customers.

 Styrofoam Containers